Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: Introduction

 The fundamental natures of dark matter (DM) and dark energy (DE) remain two of the biggest mysteries in modern cosmology.
 To complicate matters, recent developments have added to the puzzles posed by these dominant components of the universe.

 Baryon Acoustic Oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI)~\cite{DESI:2024mwx}, together with observations of type Ia Supernovae (SN) from the Union3~\cite{Rubin:2023ovl} and Dark Energy Survey Year-5 data~\cite{DES:2024jxu}, have provided hints that DE is evolving over the history of the universe.
-In particular, the data prefer a DE equation of state $w < -1$ at high redshift and~$>-1$ today, indicating a ``phantom crossing" behavior~\cite{Hu:2004kh,Guo:2004fq}.
-The very recent DESI DR2 results~\cite{desicollaboration2025desidr2resultsii,desicollaboration2025extendeddarkenergyanalysis} provide clearer and more robust evidence for this behavior.
+In particular, the data prefer a DE equation of state $w < -1$ at high redshift and~$>-1$ today, indicating a ``phantom crossing" behavior~\cite{Feng:2004ad,Hu:2004kh,Guo:2004fq}.
+The very recent DESI DR2 results~\cite{desicollaboration2025desidr2resultsii,desicollaboration2025extendeddarkenergyanalysis} provide clearer and more robust evidence for this behavior, though see~\cite{Anselmi:2018vjz,ODwyer:2019rvi,Anselmi:2022exn} for possible caveats.

 Meanwhile, the clustering of matter, as measured through weak lensing in galaxy surveys in the late universe~\cite{DES:2021wwk,KiDS:2020suj,Heymans:2020gsg,Dalal:2023olq,Amon:2022ycy}, seems to be less effective than that inferred from measurements of the Cosmic Microwave Background (CMB) in the early universe~\cite{Planck:2018vyg}.
 This discrepancy, usually called~$S_8$ tension, has persisted over several years at a statistical significance of about~$2-3\sigma$.
-Intringuingly, a simple modification to the late-time growth can resolve this tension~\cite{Lin:2023uux}, with the modification taking place around the same time as the DE phantom crossing suggested by DESI.
+Intringuingly, a simple modification to the late-time growth can resolve this tension~\cite{Lin:2023uux} (see also~\cite{Poulin:2022sgp,Nguyen:2023fip,Sabogal:2024yha}), with the modification taking place around the same time as the DE phantom crossing suggested by DESI.

 Theoretically well-behaved and natural models of DE with~$w < -1$~\cite{Caldwell:1999ew} are challenging to construct.
 Indeed, the required violation of the Null Energy Condition almost invariably implies ghost/gradient instabilities~\cite{Carroll:2003st,Cline:2003gs,Dubovsky:2005xd} and/or superluminal propagation~\cite{Nicolis:2009qm,Creminelli:2010ba,Creminelli:2012my}.
-Alternatively, the inferred phantom behavior may be due to non-minimal coupling of DE to gravity~\cite{Carroll:2004hc}, or interactions between the DE and DM components~\cite{Huey:2004qv,Das:2005yj}.
-The latter possibility, which has a long history ({\it e.g.},~\cite{Amendola:1999er,Copeland:2006wr,Bolotin:2013jpa,Wang:2016lxa}), is the focus of this paper.